 Feed the birds

 The RSPB’s website is packed with ideas to attract birds to your outdoor space and get to know a lot more about our feathered friends.
 Food is the easiest way to lure them closer so your young ornithologist can see and hear them.
 Different birdseeds will attract a variety of birds to your garden or balcony and is a fun experiment.
 Head over to the RSPB’s page for a their speedy bird cake recipe made using items found around your home (you may need to buy lard and birdseed if you don’t have any).
+Or if you’re looking for something easy to do, tune in to Birdsong Radio, and listen to chirpy birds!

 For more ideas on birdwatching, read our blog post about the RSPB’s annual Big Schools Bird Watch.
 The Bird Watch is an annual event but anytime is a good time to be a citizen scientist.
 There’s also lots to do using our nature and bird spotting activity sheet.